kundanapooskur/final-project/README.md

 - Focused on delivering a seamless user experience for event creation and registration.
 - Real-time updates and secure authentication with JWT.

 ---

-## 🤝 Contributions
-Contributions, issues, and feature requests are welcome!
-Feel free to open an issue or submit a pull request.

----